MonaLeishangthem/android_monefy/Task1.md

     5. Select C account and add an income for C account.
     6. Select all account and add an income.
 The new income is added to C.

-Actual: The account seems to be taken from the last addition cache.
+Actual: The account seems to be taken from the last addition cache.<br/>
 Expected: It should either ask for an account or notify the user which account he/she is adding the income.

 #### Issues:
-1. How many days will be listed when the overview display is by calender day?
+1. How many days will be listed when the overview display is 'by calender day'?
 3. I am not sure how the chart will be if there is multicurrency.
 Will it be just the numerical values or will it have expense rate into consideration.